Questions and Answers¶

 wordsplit: Invalid argument

-or -k: Invalid argument
+or -c: Invalid argument

 ¶

-Arguments are invalid if they cannot be split into words.
-This happens
+Arguments are invalid if they cannot be split into words; this happens

 when they contain unbalanced quotes or end with an escape (\